hackykitty/sapia-backend-code/README.md

 ### Docker Cluster

 You can push the sapia-backend-code docker image to your Docker hub repository (private or public) to run it on any node where docker is installed.
 It is downloaded automatically when you try to run it for the first time.
-A public [sapia-backend-code](https://hub.docker.com/r/yhaibo1116/sapia-backend-code) repository is created already.
+A public [sapia-backend-code](https://hub.docker.com/r/yhaibo1116/sapia-backend-code) repository is already created.

-To run Docker Cluster on your machine, you just need to run the following command
+To run Docker Cluster on your machine, you just need to run the following command.
 ```sh
 sudo ./scripts/run.sh
 ```